cloudwatt/applications/application-caas/README-EN.md

 # Annex 2: Using the Docker image factory framework
 ### Selecting the level of image validation
-In the DevOps integration dialog box, two attributes are configuring the use (or not) of the embedded Orange image factory framework
+Two attributes of the Ansible Playbook are configuring the use (or not) of the embedded Orange image factory framework

 ![](img/caas_DevOpsIntegration.png)